pwa-builder/pwabuilder-windows-chromium-docs/classic-package.md

 The classic package, `{app name}.classic.appxbundle`, runs on older versions of Windows, versions prior to 10.0.19041, May 2020 Update.
 This version still uses the new Edge, but it doesn't rely on the Hosted App Model.
 Instead, it uses a bootstrapper app which instructs Edge to install and launch the PWA.

-The classic package doesn't include some nice-to-haves, such as [different app icons](/image-recommendations.md) for start menu, task bar, etc.
+The classic package still runs in the new Chromium-based Edge, but lacks deep integration with the OS.

 ## Versioning